 The clock tower at Hamilton First Church - In 1843, the Hamilton meetinghouse was turned 90 degrees to face the Bay Road, and the present bell was installed in the belfry.
 In 1888 a clock manufactured by E. Howard & Company of Boston was added to accompany the bell.

 The Hovey clan and Knowlton’s Close, a 19th Century neighborhood - In 1844, John Sawyer sold to Josiah Caldwell an undeveloped tract known as "Knowlton's Close."
 Caldwell sold the land in house lots, where houses constructed in the popular vernacular Greek Revival style still stand today.

-The Chasm - The 1893 Birdseye map shows a serious washout just to the east of the Old North Burying Ground, forming a deep gully.
+The Chasm - The 1893 Birdseye map shows a deep gulley east of the Old North Burying Ground.
 A late 19th Century photo taken by Arthur Wesley Dow shows rocks and soil pushed up against a barn and sheds that once stood below.